-The names and contact details of the pathway leads are given on the Pathway pages.
+The names and contact details of the pathway leads are available on the Pathway pages.

 Submit an application to the university which hosts the programme you wish to follow.
-In the case of a route though a pathway which involves a MSc at Oxford followed by a PhD elsewhere, your application should be submitted to Oxford, however you should first contact the relevant pathway lead to discuss your application.
+In the case of a route though a pathway which involves an MSc at Oxford followed by a PhD elsewhere, your University application should be submitted to Oxford, however you should first contact the relevant pathway lead to discuss your application.

 Please note that the application deadlines for programmes may differ both across institutions and within them.
 In addition to the general application deadline information below, please ensure that you refer to the individual programme pages and university application information pages for further information on the applicable deadlines.

-Brunel University: For further information and how to apply please see Funded Research Degree Opportuunities and Research Degrees - Grand Union DTP.
+Brunel University: For further information and how to apply please see Funded Research Degree Opportunities and Research Degrees - Grand Union DTP.
 The application deadline is Friday 15th January 2021.
 Please contact email@example.com with any queries.

-Oxford University: See Applying to Oxford - applicants apply via the Graduate Application Form.
-Deadline for applications for October 2018 entry: 12 noon UK time on Monday 8th January 2018 or Friday 19th January 2018, depending on programme.
-Please ensure you refer to the relevant admissions pages to confirm the correct deadline for your chosen programme, as late applications will not be accepted.
+- Apply by the relevant January deadline for your course, either 12 noon UK time on Friday 8th January 2021 or Friday 22nd January 2021, depending on programme.
+Please ensure you confirm the correct deadline on the University admissions pages, as late applications will not be accepted.

-*Nominations are assessed by a panel composed of academic members of staff drawn from the three institutions within the partnership, irrespective of which institution an application for study has been made to.
+Nominations are assessed by a panel composed of academic members of staff drawn from the three institutions within the partnership, irrespective of which institution an application for study has been made to.
 Panel members do not review applications submitted from their own pathway or subject area.
 For further information on how your data is used by the partnership, please see the data protection notice page.

 Decisions are expected to made in late March and the majority of successful candidates will be informed in April.
 Some further awards may be offered in May and June from a reserve list if other candidates withdraw.